Gyrodyne GCA-2

 The Gyrodyne GCA-2 was a general-purpose helicopter built by the Gyrodyne Company of America in the late 1940s.

 Development

 In 1946 the newly formed Gyrodyne Company acquired rights to the Bendix Model J and developed it into the GCA-2 (N74101).
 The GCA-2 was of all-metal construction, and had a coaxial twin rotor layout, with a five-seat cabin and a rounded fuselage with twin fins.
-Later on, the GCA-2 was designated GCA-2A Helidyne after being modified with twin 100hp Continental auxiliary engines mounted externally on strutted outriggers to give additional forward speed, flying on November 30, 1949.
-A second GCA-2 airframe, the GCA-2C (civil registration N6594K), first flew on April 25, 1952 piloted by Jim Ryan; it could also be used as an ambulance helicopter capable of carrying three litters.
+Later on, the GCA-2 was designated GCA-2A Helidyne after being modified with twin 100 hp Continental auxiliary engines mounted externally on strutted outriggers to give additional forward speed, flying on November 30, 1949.
+A second GCA-2 airframe, the GCA-2C (civil registration N6594K), first flew on April 25, 1952, piloted by Jim Ryan; it could also be used as an ambulance helicopter capable of carrying three litters.